Are CCTV cameras allowed on houses in Swindon? Rules on CCTV on your home in Swindon

 ICO – domestic CCTV

-ico.org.uk – CCTV on your property
+ico.org.uk – Home CCTV systems

 Data protection (UK GDPR)